-Unlike other tax filing statuses, the head of household status has strict eligibility requirements.
+Since the standard deduction for head of household is significantly higher than the deduction for single, there are strict eligibility requirements.
 To qualify as head of household, you must pay at least half the cost of keeping up your home for the tax year and your home must be the main home of a child that you can claim as a dependent for at least half the year.
 You must also be unmarried or "considered unmarried" to qualify.
 You are considered unmarried if your spouse did not live with you during the last six months of the tax year, you do not file a joint return and you meet the other requirements to be considered a head of household.

 Married Filing Separately

 Head of household status offers a few extra advantages over the married filing separately status.
 You can't claim your standard deduction as a separate filer if your spouse itemizes deductions, but if you file as head of household, you can claim the standard deduction regardless of your spouse's deduction claims.
 Head of household status can also allow you to claim certain tax credits that aren't available if you file as married filing separately, such as a credit for dependent care expenses.

 - IRS: Publication 501 (2018), Dependents, Standard Deduction, and Filing Information

 - IRS: Publication 504 (2018), Divorced or Separated Individuals

 - Forbes: New: IRS Announces 2018 Tax Rates, Standard Deductions, Exemption Amounts And More